-In 2002, SOS Children's Villages India launched its family strengthening programmes in Jammu.
-These programmes are intended to support families at risk of abandoning their children and to encourage families to stay together.
+In 2002, SOS Children's Villages India launched its family strengthening programs in Jammu.
+These programs are intended to support families at risk of abandoning their children and to encourage families to stay together.
 SOS Children's Villages therefore works with local authorities and other service providers to support families and enable them to take good care of their children.

-The Jammu family strengthening programme provides nutritional, educational and health support as well as vocational training, career counselling sessions and job placement support.
+The Jammu family strengthening program provides nutritional, educational and health support as well as vocational training, career counselling sessions and job placement support.
 Families are linked with existing self-help groups; if there is no group, a new one is formed.
-The programme also aims at raising awareness of hygiene and child rights and improving people's parenting skills.
+The program also aims at raising awareness of hygiene and child rights and improving people's parenting skills.